Phone: (303) 735-0450

 Curriculum Vitae: CV.pdf

 CHRIS HEATHWOOD (PhD, UMass, 2005) joined the CU department in 2005 and works mainly in theoretical ethics, but also has interests in metaphysics and the philosophy of religion.
 Most of his research has been on the topic of well-being, or of what things are of ultimate benefit and harm to us, and on various topics in metaethics.
 During the 2012-13 academic year, Heathwood was a Laurance S. Rockefeller Visiting Fellow at Princeton University's University Center for Human Values.
 He currently serves as the Philosophy Department's Director of Undergraduate Studies.

-When he's not thinking about these topics or teaching about others, he hangs out with his two young sons, Henry and Charlie, and wife, Nicki.
+When he's not thinking about these topics or teaching about others, he hangs out with his two sons, Henry and Charlie, and wife, Nicki.
 When he's not doing that, he likes to listen to radio stories (which nowadays often means podcasts), play golf, do Bikram yoga, watch baseball (Little League as much as MLB), and play guitar.
 His son Henry spins a mean yo-yo.
 His son Charlie throws a nasty curveball.
 His wife Nicki does this.

 For more information, see Chris Heathwood's personal website and CV.

 - "Irreducibly Normative Properties," Oxford Studies in Metaethics 10 (2015): 216-244.

 - "Could Morality Have a Source," Journal of Ethics and Social Philosophy 6 (2012): 1-19.

 - "Desire-Based Theories of Reasons, Pleasure, and Welfare," Oxford Studies in Metaethics 6 (2011): 79-106.

 - "The Relevance of Kant's Objection to Anselm's Ontological Argument," Religious Studies 47 (2011): 345-57.